- Our Solutions

 Whatever you believe is the most important issue facing you, and your community, you have taken the right step to look at how you can run a political campaign, and how you can be a successful candidate.

 The Reform Party has compiled a list of key steps or topics that you need to think about before you officially launch your campaign for office.
-We also have partnered with Leadership for America, which will run education and training programs for candidates starting in mid-May of 2018.

 So, how can you run a political campaign and be a successful candidate?